 Posts Tagged ‘design’

 Did you know that your next cup of coffee could help eradicate poverty in coffee-producing countries?
-With more than $175 billion of coffee consumed globally every year, the industry generates tens of millions of dollars for their exporting countries, but very little of it goes back to the more than 26 million growers.
-As a result, most of the people that depend directly or indirectly on coffee production live in poverty or extreme poverty, with little hope for change, even with the best fair trade deals.
+With more than $175 billion of coffee consumed globally every year, the industry generates tens of billions of dollars for their importing countries, but very little of it goes back to the more than 26 million growers.
+As a result, most of the people that depend directly or indirectly on coffee production live in poverty or extreme poverty, with little hope for change.
+Even with the best fair trade deals, coffee growers’ share is less than one cent per cup.
 CafĂ© for Change, an organization founded just last year, is working to change that, and we worked with them to get the brand off the ground.
 We worked on the brand idea of creating a fair and just world for all producers.
 The brand identity, featuring a coffee bean, beautifully emphasizes the need for change in the industry.
 The supporting visual identity system is modular, allowing for the brand to be used digitally, on packaging, and for other similar crops, like tea and chocolate, so they can generate their own movements.

 Check out one of the latest episodes of Design Matters, in which Debbie interviews Ben Watson – Executive Creative Director at Herman Miller.

 As former CEO of haute Italian furniture house Moroso, and also former Global Creative Officer at Nike, Ben is able to share some enlightening tales of growth in design with Debbie.